PanicAthe/panicathe/README.md

 - 🎓 Currently attending the **Shinhan DS Financial Software Academy** bootcamp
 - 📚 Experienced with `JSP`, `Servlet`, `MyBatis`, and `Spring Legacy`
-- 🚀 Planning to learn `Spring Boot`, `React`, and further strengthen knowledge in computer science and algorithms
+- 🚀 Planning to learn `React`, and further strengthen knowledge in computer science and algorithms
 - 🌱 Passionate about building clean, scalable, and efficient backend systems
+- 🔍 While I’ve explored a variety of technologies, I realized my understanding was somewhat shallow — so I'm now focusing on deepening my knowledge in each stack through consistent and in-depth study.

 ---